Base Platform linking model

 - Use the

---pltgot_opts=crosslroption to add entries in the PLT for calls between
+--pltgot_opts=crosslroption to add entries in the PLT for calls from and to

 RELOCload regions.
 The linker generates a PLT for each load region so that calls do not have to be extended to reach a distant PLT.